 Coordinating with your stakeholders effectively is another significant aspect of the success of your exit plan.
 You can do this by sharing the salient points of your business intelligence consulting plans without unnecessarily disclosing all the practical details.
 Communicating well with your stakeholders gives them the security of knowing that the management is exerting serious efforts to uphold their interests.

 Collaborating with stakeholders

 Go deeper into the communication process by listening to what your stakeholders have to say.
-If you are seriously considering business succession, involving your stakeholders in the process can make a huge impact.
+If you are seriously considering business succession, involving your stakeholders in the process can make a significant impact.
 With business operations keeping your hands full, you might not be the best person to identify potential successors.
 By getting feedback from your stakeholders, you can have a more objective view of which of your potential successors have the right qualities to take on the position you are vacating.

 Teaching the ropes